jbhopkins/bioxtasraw/docs/source/install/win_prebuilt.rst

     permission to run on your computer.

 *   RAW is used by (relatively) few people, which means many virus scanners have not seen the RAW software before.
-Occasionally virus scanners will mark a file (typically RAW.exe) as a threat (it will usually be in the ‘general malware’ category).
+Occasionally virus scanners will mark a file (typically :file:`RAW.exe`) as a threat (it will usually be in the ‘general malware’ category).
 If this happens, please do the following: